-Roemer's inequality of opportunity, which is usually found between 15% and 20% (Abatemarco 2015, Pistolesi 2009).
+As reported in Table 2, Rawlsian inequity from 1999 to 2013 is found to be between 55.7% and 64.9% of the overall inequality.
+This result sensibly differs with respect to previous parametric and non-parametric empirical evidences for Roemer's inequality of opportunity, which is usually found between 15% and 20% (Abatemarco 2015, Pistolesi 2009).
 Nevertheless, this is just what one may expect; Roemer's view is grounded on the legitimation of income gaps with respect to the sole origins of inequality, whereas Rawlsian inequity is defined by accounting for both the origins and the implications of income inequality.

 Additional information can be obtained by considering the dynamics of inequity from 1999 to 2013.
-Starting from 2007 a rapid increase in the absolute and relative amount of inequity can be observed.
-This is evidently determined by the financial crisis in 2007, whose major effects are detected from 2009 on.
+Starting from 2007, a rapid increase in the absolute and relative amount of inequity can be observed.
+This is evidently determined by the financial crisis in 2007, whose major effects are detected since 2009.
 The main rationale behind the impact of this crisis on Rawlsian inequity appears immediately from Table 3, where the contribution of FEO and DP are computed separately.
-30